cadebrown/codetn/index.md

 <br/>

-Here is an example of a Synap class (to learn sorting):
+Here is an example of a SyNap class (to learn sorting):

 ![shot 1]({{site.baseurl}}images/shot1.png)